-When I first moved out on my own and started ‘cooking’, Tater Tots, along with Mr. Noodles, were pretty much staples of my diet.
+When I first moved out on my own and started ‘cooking’, Tater Tots, along with Mr. Noodles, were pretty much the staples of my diet.
 Getting those little gems perfectly browned and crispy was my claim to fame.
 Lol!

 They are pretty easy to whip up, click here for how I caramelize onions.
 I advise making a full batch even though you won’t need them all for this recipe.
 They are pretty versatile and taste great in sauces or frittatas or even in a sandwich.
-Yum!

 Mix in the onions and add sea salt and fresh pepper.
-Mix it all together.

 Form your ‘tots’ by pressing about 2-3 tablespoons worth of the potato mixture into your palm, then shape it into those familiar cylinders.